dwrobel/flatcam/README.md

 - moved the key handler out of the Measurement tool to flatcamGUI.FlatCAMGui.keyPressEvent()
 - Gerber Editor: started to add new function of poligonize which should make a filled polygon out of a shape
 - cleaned up Measuring Tool
+- solved bug in Gerber apertures size and dimensions values conversion when file units are different than app units

 13.04.2019